1971 Certej dam failure

 The 1971 Certej dam failure was a flood due to the failure of a tailings dam at the Certej mine which led to the death of 89 people.
 It occurred on 30 October 1971 in Certeju de Sus commune, Hunedoara County, Romania.

 Background

 The tailing pond of Certej was used between 1936 and 1971 to hold the cyanide-laced acid tailings resulting from the gold mine exploitation of Certej.

 The disaster

-At 4:55 AM, the dam broke for a length of 80 m and from the tailings pond, 300000 m3 of residue flowed towards the town of Certej, flooding a radius of around 4–5 km around the pond.
+At 4:55 a.m., the dam broke for a length of 80 m and from the tailings pond, 300000 m3 of residue flowed towards the town of Certej, flooding a radius of around 4–5 km around the pond.
 The flood completely destroyed six apartment buildings, a dormitory building and seven individual houses, resulting in 89 deaths and 76 people being wounded.
 Due to the early hour of the dam failure, most of the victims were asleep, which resulted in the high death toll.